Pinaki82/crust/README.md

 `String` is a **Datatype** in Rust which can be classified into two categories: 1) String Object (String) and 2) String Literal (&str).

 **String Literal**: By default, String Literals are static texts which always point to a fixed and valid UTF-8 sequence.
 The compiler knows the string at the compile time since it will not change during the program's run.
+The more technical terminology of String Literal (`&str`) is "_String Slices_".

 Some usages: